DylanMerigaud/axios-observable-request/README.md

 ## Examples

-You can see examples in the `/examples` folder of the github repository.
+You can see examples [here](https://github.com/DylanMerigaud/axios-observable-request/tree/master/examples).

+## Demo

+You can test the demo with react [here](https://axios-observable-request-create-react-app.netlify.com/).